Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective

-Here, autoencoder aims to eliminate the noise from CSI data, CNN extracts the important features from the output of autoencoder, while LSTM extracts inherent dependencies in the features.
-This triple AI combination is promising to improve recognition accuracy and reduce the training latency, which is important for wireless AI deployments in realistic scenarios. \end{itemize} In summary, we list Sensing AI use cases in the taxonomy TABLE III to summarize the key contributions of each reference work.
+Here, the autoencoder aims to eliminate the noise from CSI data, the CNN extracts the important features from the output of autoencoder, while the LSTM network extracts inherent dependencies in the features.
+This triple AI combination is promising to improve recognition accuracy and reduce the training latency, which is important for wireless AI deployments in realistic scenarios. \item In general, in the Sensing AI domain, SVR demonstrates high efficiency in learning tasks, such as people counting \cite{224}, with high learning accuracy and easy implementation, compared to other AI schemes.
+CNNs have also emerged as a very promising AI technique in data sensing models, such as human activity recognition \cite{278} for low training latency, improved learning efficiency, and enhanced data estimation rate, while other AI techniques such as DNNs \cite{275} remain high learning latency.
+Other AI techniques such as SVM \cite{256} and neural networks \cite{258} also prove their potential in supporting sensing tasks in wireless networks.
+However, some important issues including high energy consumption for learning, learning security and complex learning structures need to be solved for the full realization of sensing AI. \end{itemize} In summary, we show the classification of the Sensing AI domain in Fig.~\ref{Fig:01_ Taxonomy_Sensing} and summarize the AI techniques used along with their pros and cons in the taxonomy Table~\ref{Table:Sensing_AI}.